NEWS

 ‘Three brothers’, a “clinical” and objective look at toxic masculinity

-The portrait of toxic masculinities in an inhospitable place in Tres hermanos is the contribution to the new Alquimias section of the Seminci by Francisco J. Paparella from Buenos Aires.
+The portrait of toxic masculinities in an inhospitable place in Tres hermanos is the contribution to the new Alchemies section of the Seminci by Francisco J. Paparella from Buenos Aires.
 Far from presenting a Manichean view of characters who “provoke repulsion” and whom “it is impossible not to judge”, the Argentine director has tried to approach their story of miscommunication in an objective manner.

 Awarded the Grand Jury Prize at the Mar del Plata Festival, the film adopts this neutral tone to show that this character “is built from the gut, from childhood; the characters do not choose to be the way they are,” said Francisco J. Paparella.
 “I was interested in portraying that barbarism, those characters as black diamonds, in a clinical way,” added the director.